hahajain/flightAnalysis/README.md

 # flightAnalysis

-Easy Questions
+## Queries

+**Easy Questions**
-What are the longest and shortest distance flights?
+1. What are the longest and shortest distance flights?

-Which dates had the maximum number of flights?
+2. Which dates had the maximum number of flights?

-Which carriers experienced the most delays?
+3. Which carriers experienced the most delays?

-Which carrier operated most number of flights in 2016?
+4. Which carrier operated most number of flights in 2016?

-Medium Questions
+**Medium**
-Which route has the most cancelled flights?
+5. Which route has the most cancelled flights?

-Which carrier has the highest cancelled flights/total flights ratio?
+6. Which carrier has the highest cancelled flights/total flights ratio?

-Tough Questions
+**Tough Questions**
-Which routes have overall maximum delays, across the entire year?
+7. Which routes have overall maximum delays, across the entire year?

-Can we predict if a flight will be cancelled?
+8. Can we predict if a flight will be cancelled?
 (Using mllib and building a predictive model)